tomfaulhaber/cl-format/README.markdown

 () and nil are not equivalent in Clojure.

 Clojure has 3 different reader syntaxes for characters.
-The ~@c directive to cl-format has an argument extension to let youu choose:
+The ~@c directive to cl-format has an argument extension to let you choose:

 * ~@c (with no argument) prints "\c" (backslash followed by the printed representation of the character or \newline, \space, \tab,